A Survey of UAV Communication Networks: Roles, Power Sources, and Security: Introduction

 \subsection{Paper Structure}

-The paper is structured as follows, Section I discusses the evolution of standards relevant to UAVs.
+The remainder of the paper is structured as follows.
+Section I discusses the evolution of standards relevant to UAVs.
 Section II discusses integration of UAV with emerging technologies.
 Section III states the different roles of UAVs in communication networks.
 Section IV examines the effects of different power sources on communication payloads.
 Section V provides a brief overview of security considerations in UAVs along with physical layer vulnerabilities and their mitigation.
-Section VI briefs an architecture that is designed to overcome the limitations of the existing traditional frameworks followed by section VII that concludes the paper.
+Section VI briefly describes an architecture that is designed to overcome the limitations of traditional frameworks and Section VIII briefs the future research directions before concluding the paper.

-The survey flow chart is illustrated in Figure \ref{fig:2}.
+The survey flowchart is illustrated in Figure \ref{fig:2}.
 For a clear overview and coverage of this scope, refer to Table \ref{tab:2}.
 It highlights the number of literature papers analyzed, UAV power source architectures and different roles of UAVs in communications, along with the evaluation models, simulation studies and real-world test methods.